djlampert/PyHSPF/pyhspf-0.1.3/README.md

 to download the source data files from NASS and NHDPlus.
 For more info contact me.

-PyHSPF can be used to assimilate the data into an HSPF model, build the HSPF input files, simulate the model over a period of time, and then provide statistics and plots of the simulation output.
+PyHSPF can be used to assimilate data into an HSPF model, build the HSPF input files, simulate the model over a period of time, and then provide statistics and plots of the simulation output.
 The "core" module requires NumPy, SciPy, and Matplotlib and can be used for generating input files.
 A series of examples is provided to illustrate PyHSPF core module usage.

-The preprocessing modules contain a calculator to automate extraction of climate data from various databases including the National Solar Radiation Database (NSRDB), Global Historical Climate Network Daily (GHCND), Global Summary of the Day (GSOD), the NCDC Hourly Precipitation
+The preprocessing modules contain classes to automate extraction of climate data from various databases including the National Solar Radiation Database (NSRDB), Global Historical Climate Network Daily (GHCND), Global Summary of the Day (GSOD), the NCDC Hourly Precipitation